Accelerate towards a career as a professional physicist in industry or academia.

 In your first year, you can expect:

-Lectures | 10 hours per week |
+Lectures10 hours per week

-Tutorials | 0-1 hours per week |
+Seminars1-5 hours per week

-Practicals | 2-5 hours per week |
+Practicals2-5 hours per week

-These figures are based on an average student in an average week.
+These figures are representative of a typical week.
 Your contact hours will vary throughout the year due to your module choices, non-compulsory classes, exam periods and changes to scheduled activities.

 Outside your timetabled hours, you'll study independently.
-This may include preparation for classes, follow-up work, wider reading, practise completion of assessment tasks, or revision.
+This may include preparation for classes, follow-up work, wider reading, practice completion of assessment tasks, or revision.

 In the UK, full-time students are expected to spend 1,200 hours a year learning.
-That's about 40 hours of classes and independent study each week during term time.
+That's about 40 hours of classes and independent study each week during semesters.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.

-You'll be based in the Department of Physics on Campus West.
-Most of your teaching will take place in the Department, with some classes in the Department of Mathematics and elsewhere on Campus West.
+You'll be based in the School of Physics, Engineering & Technology on Campus West.
+Most of your teaching will take place in the School, with some classes in the Department of Mathematics and elsewhere on Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
-It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.
+It's easy to get around - everything is within walking or pedalling distance, or you can use the fast and frequent bus service.
+Take a campus tour.

 Most of your assessment will be by formal examination.
 You'll also be marked on regular problem exercises and laboratory work, coursework and formal report writing.